Sonryle/JoePhys/README.md

  Particle* myParticle = new Particle(position, velocity, elasticity, radius, mass, is_static);
 ```

-Adding particles to the world is straightforward aswell, but it needs a tiny bit of explanation.
+Adding particles to the world is straightforward as well, but it needs a tiny bit of explanation.

 Particles and springs are stored in "Clusters", which are then stored in the world.
 This is done in order to create a more organised world, as every group of particles and springs can be organised into a "Cluster".